-Is there a correlation between mental health related substance addiction and gun violence?
+Is there a correlation between mental health, substance abuse, and gun violence?

 About 1 in 5 Americans suffer from a mental illness, a condition in which a person’s thinking, feelings, mood or behaviors is affected.
 Often these conditions go undiagnosed and can lead to other risky behaviors such as drug and alcohol abuse and violence.
 In light of the most recent mass shooting at Rob Elementary in Uvalde, Texas, the question arose of whether or not the mental health status of the shooter was the leading contributing factor to his deadly actions.
 Is there a correlation between co-occurring mental health conditions and violence and does it play a major role in mass gun violence events in the United States?